Diordany/factorio-ember-autopilot/README.md

 /ember-walkpos <x> <y>
 ```

 This agent does not use a pathfinding algorithm.
-It stops whenever it's path is blocked.
+It stops whenever its path is blocked.

 [cmd-walkpos](https://github.com/Diordany/factorio-ember-autopilot/assets/54911023/dbbb233f-3038-4a63-bcfc-60cab858f53f)